-From Navajo Loop hikers can head back up to the rim, or continue along the Queen’s Garden Trail.
-The 1.5-mile moderate trail winds along the amphitheater floor through the Queen’s Garden, past unique rock formations like the Queen Victoria (the trail’s namesake), or other formations with names such as Gulliver’s Castle and the Queen’s Castle.
-The Queen’s Garden Trail climbs back up to the rim at Sunrise Point, with a total elevation gain of 320 feet.
-Combined with Navajo Loop, the hike is three miles long and takes two to three hours as you take time for photographs and a gradual ascent back to the rim.
+From the Navajo Loop you have the option of going back up the trail or connecting to the Queen’s Garden Trail.
+This 1.5-mile trail meanders through floor of the amphitheater through the magical section called Queen’s Garden and past unique rock formations that look something like Queen Victoria (the trail’s namesake), or other formations with names such as Gulliver’s Castle and the Queen’s Castle.
+The Queen’s Garden Trail returns to the canyon rim at Sunrise Point, with a return elevation gain of 320 feet.
+In combination with Navajo Loop, this total hike is just three miles long but will likely take about two to three hours as you take time for photographs and a gradual ascent back to the rim.

 Backcountry Trails & Permits

-The trailheads for two of Bryce Canyon National Park’s backcountry trails begin at the southwestern end of the park.
-Beginning at Rainbow Point, the Under the Rim Trail is a strenuous 23-mile trail through Bryce Canyon’s rugged backcountry, ending at Bryce Point.
+Two of Bryce Canyon National Park’s back-country trails begin at the southwestern end of the park.
+At Rainbow Point, you'll find the Under the Rim Trail which is a lengthy 23-mile trail that will take you through Bryce Canyon’s rugged backcountry and conclude at Bryce Point.
 Stop at the visitor center to acquire a mandatory back-country permit so you can camp overnight on this trail in one of the eight designated campgrounds.
-Use the same process if you wish to experience the Riggs Springs Loop Trail, which begins at Yovimpa Point and traverses through ancient bristlecone forest and aspen grove, with spectacular views of the red cliffs.
-A spring along this backcountry trail is tempting but water should be treated before drinking.
-Open campfires are not permitted in Bryce Canyon National Park’s backcountry.
+Use the same process if you wish to experience the Riggs Springs Loop Trail which begins at Yovimpa Point.
+This hiking trail swings through an ancient bristlecone forest and aspen grove, while offering dynamic views.
+There is a spring on this trail but, for drinking safety, all water should be treated.
+Please note that open campfires are not permitted in the back-country of Bryce Canyon.

-Hikers and equestrians alike will enjoy the Peekaboo Loop trail.
-This strenuous 5.5-mile trail takes three to four hours and has an elevation gain of 827 feet.
-The trail begins at Bryce Point and follows a series of switchbacks 1,000 feet into Bryce Amphitheater, eventually connecting with the Navajo Loop trail.
+Equestrians and hikers can both enjoy the Peekaboo Loop trail.
+This 5.5-mile trail has an elevation gain of 827 feet and begins at Bryce Point.
+The Peekaboo Loop trail follows several switchbacks down into Bryce Amphitheater, and eventually ties into the Navajo Loop trail.